migeroreloaded/art-gallery/README.md

 Michael George

 # The Problem
-You need an art gallery application with a user-friendly interface where users can view, search, and manage artworks and artists.
-Additionally, the application should allow users to mark their favorite artworks, and administrators should have full control over CRUD operations for artists, artworks, and exhibitions.
-The application should be accessible and follow best practices for web development.
+Artists often struggle with an effective way to present their portfolios online, limiting their exposure and reach to potential buyers and art enthusiasts.
+Additionally, artists face significant challenges in managing and promoting their events.
+Existing tools are either too fragmented or not tailored to the unique needs of artists, making it difficult to organize exhibitions and engage with their audience efficiently.

 # Solution
+This project provides a comprehensive, user-friendly platform that enhances visibility for artists' work and streamlines event management.
-This project provides a solution by combining a Flask backend with a React frontend.
-It ensures a seamless and interactive experience for both users and administrators, with a focus on accessibility and responsiveness.
+It provides a solution by combining a Flask backend with a React frontend and ensures a seamless and interactive experience for both users and artists, with a focus on accessibility and responsiveness.
 The backend handles database operations using SQLAlchemy with an SQLite database, while the frontend provides a dynamic and intuitive interface.

 # Table of Contents
 1.The Problem